8 Tips to Find and Hire Remote International Talent

 Rewarding employees with a monetary bonus is an excellent way to encourage referrals.
 We recommend giving a $3000 incentive to employees who refer successful candidates.

-You can automate your referral process and increase employee engagement using Referrals by Roots.
-The Roots app allows your team to search and filter through open jobs, submit referrals, and track the status of their referrals, all from the comfort of Slack.
+You can automate your referral process and increase employee engagement using Referrals by Deel.
+The app allows your team to search and filter through open jobs, submit referrals, and track the status of their referrals, all from the comfort of Slack.

 Top tip: Create a google doc containing information about the company, how the referral recruitment process works, and the types of positions available to make it easier for employees to copy, edit and share opportunities with friends, family, and acquaintances.